Nature’s Medicine: Here I Am

 For solace cannot be found in travelling through time.

-It can only be found in where you are right now.
+It can only be found in where I am right now.

 Here I am.